 This station was the Edinburgh terminus of the Edinburgh, Leith and Newhaven Railway until its extension south to Edinburgh Canal Street in 1847.
 The station was built in an extremely cramped site.
-It was on the northern edge of the New Town and extending it on took it to mid way between the New Town and the Old Town.
+It was on the northern edge of the New Town and extending the line on south through the Scotland Street Tunnel took it to mid way between the New Town and the Old Town at Edinburgh Canal Street.

 To the north was the Rodney Street Tunnel and to the south the Scotland Street Tunnel.
 The total portals were built attractively in dressed stone.
 The route south involved climbing an incline.

 The passenger entrance was from the junction of Royal Crescent and Scotland Street, steps dropping down to the platforms.